rbrandt88/Carver-Edison/README.md

 The following chain of events will happen:

 1. docker-compose.yml will be executed
-2. Posgres will start and inicialize a database
+2. Postgres will start and inicialize a database
 3. The api service will wait for the database to become active
 4. After the all clear, the manhattan excel data will be downloaded and inserted into the database
 5. A flask api service will start on port 6001